hubblo-org/scaphandre/CONTRIBUTING.md

-Please have a look at our [Contributing guide !](https://hubblo-org.github.io/scaphandre-documentation/contributing.html) !
+Please have a look at our [Contributing guide](https://hubblo-org.github.io/scaphandre-documentation/contributing.html) !